 To guard against theft or damage of your property as well as that of your friends and roommates, the College recommends the following safeguards:

-- Record serial numbers or similar identifying numbers and/or makes of watches, MP3 players, stereos, computers, televisions, etc.
+- Record serial numbers or similar identifying numbers and/or makes of watches, computers, and other electronics

 - Consider leaving family heirlooms or other valuable items at home

-- Keep money and valuables in a secure place.
-Do not keep excess amounts of cash in your room!
+- Do not keep excess amounts of cash in your room.

 - Record the numbers of all credit cards and checking accounts and keep addresses of the companies and banks so that you can notify them if your cards are lost or stolen.

 - Be alert to the presence of strangers in non-public areas of living units; report their presence to your student staff member or Public Safety.
 This also applies to solicitors.

-- Keep your room locked whenever it is unoccupied and at night when you are sleeping.
+- Keep your room locked whenever it is unoccupied and when you are sleeping.

 A homeowner's or renter's policy may also provide liability coverage for a student.
 Liability insurance protects someone if he or she negligently causes injury to another person or damage to another's property.
-Many years ago a fire on campus resulted from the negligence of some students.
-It was the student's family's homeowner's policy, which paid for the defense and settlement of the subsequent lawsuits by other students.
-Unfortunately, it is not uncommon today for accidents to lead to lawsuits.
+It is not uncommon today for accidents to lead to lawsuits.
 Financial responsibility for damage and/or fire caused by use of prohibited items will be incurred by the responsible student(s).

 If a student brings an automobile to college, the student must carry the liability insurance required by the applicable state law.
 Gettysburg College also recommends that physical damage (comprehensive) coverage be purchased as well.
 There have been occasional situations when vehicles parked on campus have been damaged or vandalized.
 All of the College parking lots are "park at your own risk".
 Damage to vehicles parked on campus is not the responsibility of the College.